-What We Know About the Injectafer Lawsuits
+What Do We Know About the Injectafer Lawsuits?

 The Food and Drug Administration approved Injectafer (ferric carboxymaltose) on July 25, 2013, as an intravenous iron replacement product for treating iron deficiency anemia in adult patients who show intolerance to or have had an unsatisfactory response to oral iron, or who have non-dialysis dependent chronic kidney disease.
 The drug is the only FDA-approved product that contains ferric carboxymaltose (FCM).

 A 2016 study revealed that patients who received ferric FCM injections showed a 45% prevalence of hypophosphatemia (HPP) and a 32% prevalence of severe HPP.
 Another type of intravenous iron supplement, iron isomaltoside (IIM), showed only a 4% prevalence of HPP and no severe HPP.